 Collateral balances are represented by ERC-20 cTokens, which automatically accrue interest and increase in value over time relative to the underlying asset they represent.
 Users can borrow assets against the value of their cTokens. cTokens are freely transferable and can be used on many other DeFi protocols. cTokens can be redeemed for their underlying collateral at any time.

-Compound's total value locked (TVL) has quickly grown to nearly $800 million, making it one of the largest DeFi protocols.
-COMP has a circulating market cap of over $500 million.
+Compound's total value locked (TVL) has quickly grown to over $10 billion, making it one of the largest DeFi protocols.
+COMP has a circulating market cap of over $2.5 billion.

 Compound has undergone multiple security audits by OpenZeppelin and Trail of Bits.
 The Compound protocol was formally verified by CertiK and has undergone economic stress testing by Gauntlet.
 Compound maintains a bug bounty program.